geopastore/geopastore.github.io/_posts/2025-12-05_WesternStates.md

     There is an Italian guy (whoever needs to know knows) attempting to participate three times in a row (without shortcuts).
 He obviously has the same probability to get in with one ticket as everyone else (1 in ~287).
 But statistically, the event of participating in 2024 with 4 tickets, 2025 with 1 ticket and (hopefully) 2026 with 1 ticket is ~0.00004% or 1 in 250,000,000.
 Western States lottery — let us dream!
   </p>

-  <p class="small">If you want this as a Jekyll-compatible Markdown post instead, or prefer different image paths (for example `assets/images/Overall.JPG`), tell me and I’ll adapt it.</p>

 </body>
 </html>